-The Bail Jumping and Failure to Appear crime in the state of Texas allows criminal prosecutions for people who the state’s attorneys believe intentionally or knowingly skipped a court date without a legal reason.
-Learn more detailed information about the Bail Jumping and Failure to Appear offense below.
+The Texas Bail Jumping and Failure to Appear law allows the state to prosecute people who intentionally or knowingly skipped a court date without a legal reason.

+Many people call Failure to Appear “bail jumping,” but bail jumping may or may not be charged as a separate offense.
 We frequently see this offense charged in municipal courts and in certain counties.
-Some state prosecuting attorneys do not frequently go after this offense, likely because skipping bail already usually results in a warrant and an increase in bail amount, if not an outright revocation.
+Most state prosecutors do not pursue this charge, likely because skipping bail already usually results in a warrant and an increase in bail amount, if not an outright revocation.

-Bail Jumping and Failure to Appear is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration”, Chapter 38 “Obstructing Governmental Operation.”
+The Penal Code classifies the Texas Bail Jumping and Failure to Appear law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+Learn more about the Texas offense of Bail Jumping and Failure to Appear below.

 What is the current Texas law about Bail Jumping and Failure to Appear?

-The current Texas law defines the offense of Bail Jumping and Failure to Appear in Penal Code Section §38.10 as follows:[1]
+Texas law currently defines the offense of Bail Jumping and Failure to Appear in Penal Code Section §38.10 as follows:[1]

 (a) A person lawfully released from custody, with or without bail, on condition that he subsequently appear commits an offense if he intentionally or knowingly fails to appear in accordance with the terms of his release.